maxint-rd/TM16xx/README.md

   display.println(nCount++);
 }
 ```
+See [TM16xxDisplay.h](/src/TM16xxDisplay.h) for the provided methods.

-## TMxxMatrix class
+## TM16xxMatrix class
-The _TMxxMatrix_ class provides basic methods for using a single LED-matrix module.
-For more advanced graphics use the _TMxxMatrixGFX_ class.
-To use the _TMxxMatrix_ class on top of the base class, all you need to do is instantiate it, refering to the chip specific class:
+The _TM16xxMatrix_ class provides basic methods for using a single LED-matrix module.
+For more advanced graphics use the _TM16xxMatrixGFX_ class.
+To use the _TM16xxMatrix_ class on top of the base class, all you need to do is instantiate it, refering to the chip specific class:
 ```C++
 TM1640 module(9, 10);    // DIN=9, CLK=10
 #define MATRIX_NUMCOLUMNS 16